gristlabs/grist-help/help/en/docs/team-sharing.md

 ## Billing Permissions

 None of these roles give access to billing information or management.
-Billing plan managers can be added via the "Billing Account" option.
+Billing plan managers can be added via the 'Billing Account' option.
-Open the user menu under your user icon, and select "Billing Account".
+Open the user menu under your user icon, and select 'Billing Account'.

 <span class="screenshot-large">*![Add billing managers](images/team-sharing/billing-page.png)*</span>
 {: .screenshot-half }